owdproject/owd-client/README.md

 ## About this project
 Open Web Desktop is splitted in various repositories:
 - `owd-client`: Open Web Desktop client, made with Vue.js
-- `owd-server`: Open Web Desktop server integration with Nest.js (TBA)
+- `owd-server`: Open Web Desktop server, made with Nest.js (TBA)
 - `owd-cli`: CLI for easy modules installation and maintenance (TBA)

-The plans are to make this project expandable with a series of modules that will be released [on GitHub](https://github.com/topics/owd-modules) and Patreon.
+The plans are to make it expandable through a series of modules that will be released on [GitHub](https://github.com/topics/owd-modules) and Patreon.

 ## Quick start
 Make sure that you have Git, Node.js and npm installed.